 In applications where test weights are not easily available, it is possible to calibrate the instrument directly by entering the mV/V signal strength at Zero and full scale Span.
 The Direct Zero setting (CAL:DIR.ZER) specifies a gross zero point for the scale.
 The Direct Span setting (CAL:DIR.SPN) specifies the mV/V signal strength corresponding to an applied mass equal to the full scale reading.
-This calibration technique is not compatible with linearisation.
 Clearly the accuracy of this type of calibration is limited to the accuracy of the direct mV/V data.

-7.2.1.
-DIR.ZER (Direct Zero Calibration Entry)
+7.2.1.DIR.ZER (Direct Zero Calibration Entry)